-Prerequisite: accompanied or preceded by MATSCIE 350.
-(3 credits) Laboratory experiences based on principles emphasized in Fundamentals of Materials Science including processing, properties, and structure with a focus on micro structural analysis and structure-property relationships.
+Prerequisite: MATSCIE 220 or 250.
+(3 credits)

+Laboratory experiences based on principles emphasized in Fundamentals of Materials Science including processing, properties, and structure with a focus on micro structural analysis and structure-property relationships.
 Continued as MATSCIE 365.

 MATSCIE 365.
 Materials Laboratory II